pinterest/PINFuture/README.md

 ```

 ## Overview

+PINFuture is an Objective C implementation of the async primitive called "future" that differs from other Objective C implementations in that it aims to preserve type safety.

 ### What is a Future?

 A Future is a read-only reference to a yet-to-be-computed value (or error if the operation fails).